Expression

 Medium: Acrylic Paint

-The Wave holds a special place in my heart; its presence graces my bedroom walls till this very day.
+The Wave graces my bedroom walls till this very day.
 Crafted one summer afternoon when I lacked a canvas, I stumbled upon a cherished sunset painting from my grade 3 days.
-A canvas reborn, awash with white, birthed the captivating yet simple piece known as The Wave.
+This work was developed on a canvas reborn, awash with white.

 Digital Art